 Maskold takes its environmental and corporate social responsibilities seriously.
-We are committed to the protection of the environment, whether it’s reducing the impact of greenhouse gas emissions, by phasing-out and replacing ozone-depleting refrigerants, or specifying the most advanced, energy and environmentally-efficient equipment from leading manufactures around the world.
+We are committed to the protection of the environment, whether it’s reducing the impact of greenhouse gas emissions, by phasing out and replacing ozone-depleting refrigerants, or specifying the most advanced, energy and environmentally-efficient equipment from leading manufacturers around the world.

 Many of these technologies exist today but need to be developed further.
 Besides cutting the vast majority of its emissions, Europe could also reduce its use of key resources like oil and gas, land and water.

 Non-domestic buildings – commercial buildings, offices, shops, hotels, factories, industrial buildings and public sector estate – account for 18% of the UK’s carbon emissions and will all play a critical role in the move to a low carbon economy.

 Today’s commercial buildings, for example, are increasingly airtight and filled with heat-generating lighting and equipment.
 So it's a major technical challenge to maintain a stable and comfortable internal environment to the levels required by stringent regulations on air quality and energy efficiency.

 Developing reliable & sustainable services

 Maskold fully supports initiatives to reduce the impact of the built environment, in particular.
 We continually review our services to deliver cooling, heating and ventilation solutions, which combine energy and environmental efficiency with complete flexibility of design and control.
 This also helps our clients to reduce their impact on the environment.

 New EU legislation, introduced in January 2015, requires companies and organisations that have air conditioning or refrigeration equipment installed in their premises, to introduce new procedures for maintenance, repair and replacement of their systems.
 Over the next 15 years, the HVAC industry will also have to comply with new legislation restricting and banning the use of refrigerant gases in certain applications.